-- Injury from a needle or sharp that has been in contact with blood or other body substances - Blood or body substance in eyes/nose/mouth - Blood or body substance on non-intact skin.
+- Injury from a needle or sharp that has been in contact with blood or other body substances

+- Blood or body substance in eyes/nose/mouth

+- Blood or body substance on non-intact skin

-Classification of Exposures Percutaneous exposure to blood High risk: BOTH exposure to a large volume of blood (eg. deep injury with a large diameter hollow needle previously in the source patient's vein or artery) AND Exposure to blood containing high titer of HIV, hepatitis B or hepatitis C. Low increased risk: NEITHER exposure to a large volume of blood NOR exposure to blood with a high titre of HIV, HBV, HCV.
-Mucous membrane exposure Exposures to eyes or mouth involving blood, fluid containing visible blood or other potentially infectious fluids Significant skin exposure Exposures of non-infectious skin involving blood, fluid containing visible blood or other potentially infectious fluids Other exposure Percutaneous, mucous membrane or cutaneous exposures to non-blood stained urine or saliva
+Classification of Exposures Percutaneous exposure to blood High risk: BOTH exposure to a large volume of blood (e.g. deep injury with a large diameter hollow needle previously in the source patient's vein or artery) AND Exposure to blood containing high titers of HIV, hepatitis B or hepatitis C Low increased risk: NEITHER exposure to a large volume of blood NOR exposure to blood with high titers of HIV • NOR exposure to blood with high titers of HIV, HBV, HCV Mucous membrane exposure Exposures to eyes or mouth involving blood, fluid containing visible blood or other potentially infectious fluids Significant skin exposure Exposures of non-infectious skin involving blood, fluid containing visible blood or other potentially infectious fluids Other exposure Percutaneous, mucous membrane or cutaneous exposures to non-blood-stained urine or saliva

-Following a needle stick injury or other exposure to a body substance:

-- 1. Clean Alecontaminate: - Skin: wash with soap and water - Mouth, nose, eyes: rinse well with water or saline. - The wound should then be disinfected and appropriately dressed

-2 Report the incident to a medical practitioner or infection control nurse about:

-- The nature of the incident/substance exposure - The time of the incident - How the incident happened - Exactly what the staff was injured with (specify the gauge of the needle) - How much source patient blood/body fluid was on the sharp or splashed on the staff, and what personal protective equipment (if any) the staff was using. - If the source of the sharp blood body fluid is not known, document 'source patient not known'. - If the incident occurred during a procedure, you must document whether or not, after the injury, any of your blood went into the patient or onto instruments that were then used.
-If the patient has been exposed to your blood from the injury, then you also have a duty of care for the patient.

-3 Obtain informed written consent from the source patient for testing for hepatitis B, hepatitis C and HIV.

-- The source patient's confidentiality must be maintained. - Reassure the patient that he/she is not responsible for the accident and that he/she has not been exposed. - Explain to the source patient that you want to do the tests because: - Every health care facility follows this protocol after an exposure of a health care worker to blood or body fluids - All source patients are asked to be tested, there is, no discrimination, and you have a duty of care to the exposed person. - Most patients will agree to a blood test if they are approached in a sensitive manner.

-Ask the source patient if they are prepared for possible psychological and social consequences if their blood test is positive for HIV or hepatitis B or hepatitis C.
+- 1. Following a needle stick injury or other exposure to a body substance: - Clean / decontaminate - Skin: wash with soap and water - > Mouth, nose, eyes: rinse well with water or saline. - The wound should then be disinfected and appropriately dressed - 2.
+Report on the incident to a medical practitioner or inflection control nurse: - Time of the incident - How the incident happened - The kind of sharp object / instrument that caused the injury - Amount of the source patient's blood/body fluid on the sharp, or splashed on the staff - The personal protective equipment (if any) the staff was using - If the source of the sharp/blood/body fluid is not known, document 'source patient not known'. - If the incident occurred during a procedure, you must document whether or not, after the injury, any of your blood went into the patient or onto instruments that were then used.
+If the patient has been exposed to your blood from the injury, then you also have a duty of care for the patient. - 3.
+Obtain informed written consent from the source patient for testing hepatitis B, hepatitis C and HIV. - The source patient's confidentiality must be maintained. - Reassure the source patient that he/she is not responsible for the accident and that he/she has not been exposed. - Explain to the source patient that you want to do the tests because: - Every health care facility follows this protocol after the exposure of a health care worker to blood or body fluids - All source patients are asked to be tested, there is no discrimination, and you have a duty of care to the exposed person. - Most patients will agree to a blood test if they are approached in a sensitive manner. - Ask the source patient if they are prepared for possible psychological and social consequences if their blood test is positive for HIV or hepatitis B or hepatitis C.

-The injured staff and the source patient can be diverted to Accident & Emergency Department for procedures 4 to 11.
+The injured staff and the source patient can be referred to accident & emergency department, or staff clinic (as applicable) for the following procedures:

-- 4 Ask the source patient about at-risk activities, especially in the past 6months: - Unprotected sexual intercourse - Sharing needles, or tattoos, or body piercing - Sharing razor blades, or sharing toothbrushes - Another person's blood on their mucous membranes (eyes or mouth or nose) - Another person's blood on their non-intact skin (cuts, abrasions, dermatitis, eczema, acne, tinea) - Previous transfusion, especially before 1990 (for hepatitis C)
+- 4. Ask the source patient about at-risk activities, especially in the past 6 months: - Unprotected sexual intercourse - Sharing needles, or tattoos, or body piercing - Sharing razor blades, or sharing toothbrushes